-- Building a software-focused vision and strategy for the organisation
+- Building a software-focused vision and strategy for the organization

-- Leveraging software tool chains and agile methodology to foster greater collaboration across organisational units
+- Leveraging software tool chains and agile methodology to foster greater collaboration across organizational units

 - Forging long-term, strategic partnerships with software, technology, and service providers on key software frontiers